dmpop/otto/README.md

 - `-b` perform backup only
 - `-i` Perform backup to an individual directory named after the current date
 - `-k` write specified keywords into EXIF medata
+- `-s` Generate stats for the given EXIF tag

 ## Problems?